rackersteve/rackspace-how-to/content/cloud-servers/troubleshoot-nova-agent-or-rackspace-cloud-server-agent.md

         mkdir /mnt/rescue

-2. Mount the filesystem to the temporary directory by running the following comamands:
+2. Mount the filesystem to the temporary directory by running the following commands:

         mount /dev/xvdb1 /mnt/rescue
         chroot /mnt/rescue

-3. Run the passwd command to change the root password by running the following command and entering the new password twice:
+3. Run the `passwd` command to change the root password by running the following command and entering the new password twice:

         passwd